-Events after the reporting period have been considered for the period from the yearend to the date the accounts were authorised for issue on ## ###### 2023.
+Events after the reporting period have been considered for the period from the year end to the date the accounts were authorised for issue on 16 April 2024.

 Subsequent to the balance sheet date the Constabulary was made aware of data breaches containing personal information within Freedom of Information Act disclosures.
-Now that the breaches have been made public, a detailed investigation surrounding the breaches can be undertaken, this is ongoing as is the notification of data subjects.
-It isn't yet possible to estimate the number of liability claims that may arise and the associated settlement amounts, therefore provisions relating to the breaches have not been included within these Statement of Accounts.
+At the time of publication all practicable steps have been made to inform notifiable data subjects however, it is not possible to estimate the number of liability claims that may arise or whether associated settlement amounts would indicate the necessity of a material provision in the Statement of Accounts in respect of these breaches.